Vimalnash/GTD17-RPT-CONAPI/README.md

-# React useContext Task - GTD17-RPT-CONAPI
+# React useContext Task - Checkout Cart Page
- 1. This is the selected items.
+ 1. CartPage shows selected items
  2. In this, Use Qty Buttons + and - to increase or decrease the qty for the respective item.
  3. Based on the selected qty for each item
     a.
 It shows the item Total Qty & item Total Amount,